-You say ULT 19 You say, 'God lays up one's guilt for his children to pay.'
-Let him pay it himself, so that he might know his guilt.
-These words are added by most versions in order to make it clear that the Job is quoting his friends in the next statement.
+You say These words are added by most versions in order to make it clear that the Job is quoting his friends in the next statement.
 God lays up one's guilt for his children to pay Guilt is spoken of as something that can be stored for later use.
 Here "to pay" refers to punishment for sin.
-Alternate translation: "God keeps a record of a person's sins, then he punishes the person's children for his wicked deeds" (See: Metaphor) Let him pay it himself,...know his guilt Job now begins to state his own opinion.
+Alternate translation: "God keeps a record of a person's sins, then he punishes the person's children for his wicked deeds" (See: Metaphor (p.1186)) (See: Metaphor (p.1186)) Let him pay it himself, & know his guilt Job now begins to state his own opinion.
 It may be helpful to state this explicitly using an indirect quotation.
-"But I say that he should pay it himself,...know his quilt'" (See: Assumed Knowledge and Implicit Information) Let his eyes see Here "eyes" refers to the person.
-Alternate translation: "Let him see" (See: Synecdoche) ULT 20 Let his eyes see his own destruction, and let him drink of the wrath of the Almighty. let him drink of the wrath of the Almighty Here the wrath of God is spoken of as if it were a drink that a person can taste, and tasting is a metonym for experiencing the drink.
+"But I say that he should pay it himself, ... know his guilt" (See: Assumed Knowledge and Implicit Information (p.1130)) (See: Assumed Knowledge and Implicit Information (p.1130)) Let his eyes see Here "eyes" refers to the person.
+Alternate translation: "Let him see" (See: Synecdoche (p.1227)) (See: Synecdoche (p.1227)) let him drink of the wrath of the Almighty Here the wrath of God is spoken of as if it were a drink that a person can taste, and tasting is a metonym for experiencing the drink.
 Job wants the wicked person to experience God's punishment.
-(See: Metaphor and Metonymy) For what does he care about his family after him when the number of his months is cut off?
-ULT 21 For what does he care about his family after him when the number of his months is cut off?
+(See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-metonymy]]) (See: Metaphor (p.1186)) For what does he care about his family after him when the number of his months is cut off?
 Job uses this question to show that punishing the evil man's children is not effective.
-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "For the wicked man does not care what happens to his family after he has died!"
-(See: Rhetorical Question and Active or Passive) the number of his months is cut off This is a polite way of saying that he dies.
-(See: Euphemism) the number of his months This refers to the length of his life.
+(See: [[rc:///ta/man/translate/figs-activepassive]]) (See: Rhetorical Question (p.
+1216)) the number of his months is cut off This is a polite way of saying that he dies.
+(See: Euphemism (p.1148)) (See: Euphemism (p.1148)) the number of his months This refers to the length of his life.